andrew/ultimate-awesome/README.md

 - [awesome-360-depth-estimation](https://github.com/bikhanal/awesome-360-depth-estimation) - State-of-the-art papers for depth estimation of 360 images.
 - [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.
 - [awesome-alt-clouds](https://github.com/datum-cloud/awesome-alt-clouds) - A list of specialized clouds that span traditional infra, AI, data, connectivity, and more. .
+- [awesome-llm-agents](https://github.com/junhua/awesome-llm-agents) - A Collection of High Quality research papers and open-source projects about LLM-agents.
 - [awesome-tjsse-project](https://github.com/jwyjohn/awesome-tjsse-project) - 收集的同济软院的项目目录。.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.
 - [awesome-free-tools](https://github.com/mathewlewallen/awesome-free-tools) - Curated list of the best free (or extremely cheap) tools that are (here's the key) Easy To Integrate!.